treshugart/mac/README.md

 ## Usage

-Mac is designed to work with any combination of streams, promises or functions that define a single argument and will ensrue that they are called in parallel or series.
-Since Mac returns promises, you can pass it into itself.
+Mac is designed to work with any combination of streams, promises or functions that define a single argument and will ensure that they are called in parallel or series.
+Since Mac returns a function that defines a callback, you can pass it into itself.
+The function that is returned when called begins executing the Mac chain.

 ### Streams